Help Ryan Go To Germany To Fight Glioblastoma

 Ryan will begin 6 weeks of chemotherapy and radiation together starting October.
 Chemotherapy will last 1 year.
 UCSF is conducting in-depth testing, including advanced methylation profiling, to pinpoint the exact DNA makeup of Ryan’s tumor.
 This information will help doctors further tailor his care.

-But to truly give him the best chance at keeping this cancer from coming back, he also needs access to an additional therapy program that has shown a remarkable 90% success rate in preventing glioblastoma or HPP/ HGG recurrence… a rarity with these tumors.
+But to truly give him the best chance at keeping this cancer from coming back, he also needs access to an additional therapy programs in preventing glioblastoma… a rarity with these tumors.
 Unfortunately, this program is not covered by insurance.
-The initial cost is $15,000 during treatment alongside radiation and chemo, followed by $1,000 each month thereafter.
-Funds will directly go to this trial and stay in Los Angeles for the 6 weeks of daily treatment, costs related to travel for surgery, any clinical trials in another state if eligible, and hospital bills.
+The initial cost is $30,000 for the Denditric Cell Vaccine currently available in Germany & the UK.
+We urge you to research and understand the importance of getting Ryan access to this cancer vaccine..
+Funds will directly go to this trial and other immunotherapies, anything related to travel, his Optune Therapy bill, and hospital bills that continue monthly.

 Ryan has always worked hard and never asks for help.
 But now, he needs us.